 Processors may vary the amount of salt or sugar in a ham to meet company specifications.
 Additionally, the smoking process may vary.
 When you find a ham that has the flavor that you like, stick with it.

-Select a cured ham that has a bright pink color.
+For a cured ham, choose one that has a bright pink color.
 A lighter-colored pink or a non-uniform coloring may be the result of improper curing or exposure to store lights.
-Again, a greenish cast may reflect the presence of bacterial growth.
-Avoid those hams that have a multi-colored appearance.
-It may suggest the presence of bacteria.

 The general rule is to plan on six to eight ounces of boneless ham per serving and eight to twelve ounces of bone-in ham per serving.